haardiksikka/Microservice-demo/README.md

 By Default eureka server runs on port 8761, where you can see instances which are currently registred with eureka.

-To register our microservices with eureka, EnableDiscoveryClient or EnableEurekaClient annotations are used.
+To register our microservices with eureka, EnableDiscoveryClient or EnableEurekaClient annotations are used in services.

 -----------Ribbon Configuartion----------------------

-Ribbon is congigured in client application ie the application which sneds http requests to other microservices
+Ribbon is congigured in client application ie the application which sends http requests to other microservices

-In our case client will send HTTP get request to greetings api which will return string object.
+In our case client will send HTTP get request using restTemplate to greetings api which will return string object.

 It is required to add dependency spring-cloud-starter-netflix-ribbon in pom.xml for ribbon client.